omnivore-app/docs.omnivore/docs/using/organizing.md

 2. Select Archive.
 3. The link will disappear from the default Library view, but will show up if you select the Archived filter (see Filters below).

+## Removing

+1. Tap the Menu icon next to the link you wish to delete (on the mobile app, long press the link to open the menu, or swipe from the right).
+2. Select Remove or Remove Item.
+3. The link will disappear from the default Library view, but will show up if you select the Deleted filter (see Filters below) for the next 2 weeks.

 ## Labels

 1. Tap the Menu icon next to any link and select Set Labels.